-Southeast quadrant, one of the two large oak hammocks, typical species coverage of sand live oak, over pockets of saw palmetto, runner oak, and scattered wiregrass, gopher tortoise burrow in foreground.
+Southeast quadrant, one of the two large ouk hammocks, typical species coverage of sand five oak, over pockets of saw palmetto, runner oak, and scattered wiregrass, gopher lorinise burrow in foregeound.

-Pine flatwood area in the center of the tract, scattered longleaf pine over saw palmetto, gallberry, and wiregrass under palmetto.
-Appropriate pine density, palmetto density and heights controlled by prescribed burns.
+Pine flarwood area in the center of the tract, scattered longleaf pine over saw palmette, gullberry, and wiregrass under palmette.
+Appropriate pine density, palmette density and heights controlled by prescribed hurns.

-FDOT - TURNPIKE Mitigation Site (Upper Coastal Basin) SERENOVA EXTENSION (SW 60) (Upland Habitat)
+FDOT - TURNPIKE Miligation Site (Upper Coastal Basin) SERENOVA EXTENSION (SW 60) (Upland Habitat)

 Interior of cypress dome, photo taken June, 2000 during extreme drought conditions.

-However, the typical cypress wetlands on the tract have biological (moss collars, lichen lines) and other hydrologic indicators that demonstrate appropriate surface water hydrology.
+However, the typical cypress wetlands on the trust have biological (moss collars, lichen lines) and other hydrologic indicators that demonstrate appropriate surface water hydrology.

-The few marshes on the tract are located along the perimeter of the cypress systems, drought conditions have stressed the blue maidencane & cypress saplings but marsh fringe will soon recover from summer rains.
+The few marshes on the tract are located along the perimeter of the cypress systems, drought conditions have stressed the blue maidencane & cypress suplings but marsh fringe will soon recover from summer rains.